zeyuan-song0204/Remote-infrared-thermometer-/Application/README.md

-This part is the final code for the project
+### This part is the final code for the project.
+When the prerequisites Lib is installed, then run it.
-### Run

 ```
   mkdir build